grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 > Only available in Grafana v6.5+.

-The updated CloudWatch data source is shipped with pre-configured dashboards for five of the most popular AWS services:
+The updated CloudWatch data source ships with pre-configured dashboards for five of the most popular AWS services:

 - Amazon Elastic Compute Cloud `Amazon EC2`,
 - Amazon Elastic Block Store `Amazon EBS`,